North East

 As a region, we host three training sessions per year.
 Two of our meetings are virtual and one in person.
 For these training sessions we cover a broad range of licensing topics which we hope will benefit our members, and we have speakers from all sectors which include Local Authorities, Government Departments, Private Practice and other highly qualified professionals.

-If you are a licensing practitioner or professional living or working in the North East, you can join the institute of to become a regional member.
+If you are a licensing practitioner or professional living or working in the North East, you can join the Institute to become a regional member.

 Counties in the Region